Sebbmeister/Kozmoz/README.md

 # Kozmoz
 KTH-IS1200: Game project for the chipKIT™ Uno32.
-Further details in the Extended Abstract.
+"Kozmoz" is inspired by Space Invaders, with the same basic gameplay (the player controls a ship traversing the x-axis at the bottom of the screen and must shoot down incoming waves of enemies).
+Further details can be found in the Extended Abstract.

 ## Components used
 * [chipKIT™ Uno32 by Digilent](http://chipkit.net/wpcproduct/chipkit-uno32/)